-- 1. Query the database using focused probing to (Section 3.1): - (a) Retrieve a document sample. - (b) Generate a preliminary content summary. - (c) Categorize the database. - 2.
+- 1. Query the database using focused probing (Section 3.1) in order to: - (a) Retrieve a document sample. - (b) Generate a preliminary content summary. - (c) Categorize the database. - 2.
 Estimate the absolute frequencies of the words retrieved from the database (Section 3.2).